Report an accessibility problem

 Description

-Life in today's world is characterized by rapid technological change and uncertainty.
-Mastering the intricacies of the interrelationships between technology and human systems enhances any degree and provides graduates with the insights and skills required for success in any career field.
+Life in the modern world is characterized by rapid technological change and uncertainty.
+Mastering the intricacies of the interrelationships between technology, science and society enhances any degree and provides students with the insights and skills required for success in any career field.

 At a glance